Jakob-Peters/Project-WebAdView/readme.md

   - **Important:** Custom targeting parameters can be added as needed, but require configuration by STEP Network within Google Ad Manager before they become usable for campaign targeting.
 - **Performance Optimization:** Only visible or near-visible ads consume resources, dramatically improving memory usage and scroll performance in long content.
 - **Configurable Thresholds:** Customize fetch, display, and unload distances based on your needs.
+- **Anti-Flickering System:**
+  - **Hysteresis Thresholds:** Different distances for loading vs unloading prevent rapid state changes
+  - **Stability Timer:** 2-second delay before unloading ads that go out of view prevents layout thrashing
+  - **Throttled Updates:** Visibility checks limited to 15fps (67ms intervals) for smooth scrolling performance
 - Consent status is injected into the web view using Didomi's JavaScript API.
-- WKWebView is configured with `allowsInlineMediaPlaybook = true` and `mediaTypesRequiringUserActionForPlayback = []` for optimal video ad support.
+- WKWebView is configured with `allowsInlineMediaPlayback = true` and `mediaTypesRequiringUserActionForPlayback = []` for optimal video ad support.
 - Clicks on external links, popup windows (`target="_blank"`), or non-http(s) schemes are detected and opened in the system browser, while the webview remains on the original ad content.
 - All debug output in this component is routed through `debugPrint()` and is controlled by the global debug toggle.
 - **Ad Sizing & STEP Network Integration:** The ad container's frame is initially set to a default size, then automatically resizes based on the actual ad content delivered by Yield Manager (STEP Network's wrapper).
 Ad dimensions, sizes, and available formats are configured remotely by STEP Network.
 Local frame constraints (minWidth, maxWidth, etc.) are for UI layout purposes only and do not influence the actual ad sizes requested from the ad server. **Always consult with STEP Network regarding available ad sizes, targeting criteria, and ad unit specifications before implementation.**